rehierl/node-tree-outliner/about-basics.md

 At any given time, multiple sections may be open, but only one of these can be the current active section.
-All the other open sections are suspended, i.e. they may be associated with further entities at some later point in time.
+All the other open sections are suspended, i.e. they may be resumed at some later point in time.

 * synonymous - inactive, suspended
 * Sections that are inactive are still open for associations.